top of page

 Application deadline: Applications typically close in December/January

-The Research Science Institute (RSI) invites 100 high school students every year to engage in scientific research at MIT.
-Hosted by the Center for Excellence in Education, this program allows you to work on hands-on research under the guidance of MIT professors and scientists.
-You also get to attend college-level classes taught by faculty members.
-You will begin the program with one week of seminars covering current research topics in biology, chemistry, engineering, mathematics, physics, and humanities.
+The Research Science Institute (RSI) invites 100 high school students every year to engage in research at MIT.
+Hosted by the Center for Excellence in Education, this program allows you to work on research under the guidance of MIT professors and scientists.
+You also attend college-level classes taught by faculty.
+You will begin the program with one week of seminars covering current research topics in biology, chemistry, engineering, mathematics, physics, and the humanities.
 At the end of the first week, you will get your research assignments and then work on them for the next 5 weeks.
-In the final week, you will also present your findings.
-The program structure consists of lectures (check out past speakers here), guided research work, field trips, and a final presentation.
+In the final week, you will present your findings.
+The program structure consists of lectures (check out past speakers here) and field trips.
+For tips on getting into this selective program, check out our guide here.

 Location: Duke University West Campus, Durham, NC